grif-on/dpbs/README.md

 			"D:/Dropbox/Moosor/": "./< project name >/Moosor/"
 		}

 - Seting of `use_assets_cache` to `true` will speed up second and subsequent builds .
-But be aware that gamemaker can mess up cached assets (for various resons) , it is advised to keep this setting on `false` for production builds .
+But be aware that gamemaker can mess up cached assets (for various resons) , so it is advised to keep this setting on `false` for production builds .